apache/ignite/modules/platforms/python/README.md

 is available at *RTD* for your convenience.

-If you want to build the documentation from source, do the developer installation as described abothe, then run the following commands:
+If you want to build the documentation from source, do the developer installation as described above, then run the following commands:
 ```
 $ cd ignite/modules/platforms/python
 $ pip install -r requirements/docs.txt